From the error message, note down the amount of space that you require.

-Solution: If you want other photos in the burst set to be migrated to Lightroom CC, visit your Apple Photos Library and expand the burst and select all the frames of the burst that you want to migrate.
+Solution: If you want other photos in the burst set to be migrated to Lightroom, visit your Apple Photos Library and expand the burst and select all the frames of the burst that you want to migrate.

 The following types of assets are not available for migration: